Scientific Research

 Technical skills

-• Python-based scientific computing and automation
+• Python for scientific computing and analysis automation

-• Data cleaning, transformation, visualization, and interpretation
+• Data cleaning, transformation, and visualization

 Selected research outputs